 We are accepting digital health startups that want to engage pharma as clients or partners, would benefit from priority access to our pharma members, and recognize the importance of an enhanced understanding of pharma.
 Digital health startups that are interested in receiving coaching to create clearer value propositions and better pitches to engage pharma are ideal candidates.

 We will choose digital health startups to join the accelerator based on:

 Startups that participate in PharmStars can benefit in numerous ways.
-Through PharmaU, participants will learn about the pharma ecosystem and how to successfully navigate pharma organizations.
-Startups will also receive personalized mentoring to assist them in preparing and articulating a value proposition that resonates with pharma.
-Startups will meet our pharma members during the Showcase Event and may be invited to one-on-one meetings with them.
-Startups will also have the opportunity to be part of a community with other pharma-focused startups.
+Through PharmaU, participants learn about the pharma ecosystem and how to successfully navigate pharma organizations.
+Startups also receive personalized mentoring to assist them in articulating a value proposition that resonates with pharma.
+Startups meet our pharma members during the Showcase Event and may be invited to one-on-one meetings with them.
+Startups also have the opportunity to be part of a community with other pharma-focused startups.